GlennPatrickMurphy/BlackjackRobot/README.md

 ## Data Aq

 Image data of playing cards was collected using the camera on the Jetson TX2.
 The script ,  took 20 photos for each category of card ( so 20 images of Kings, 20 images of Queens… ).
-These images were converted to Grayscale, the suit did not matter and therefore color was irrelevant when categorizing.
-Since 20 images for each category is to little, the dataset was expanded using a list of data augmentation techniques based off this Medium Post <a href=https://medium.com/nanonets/how-to-use-deep-learning-when-you-have-limited-data-part-2-data-augmentation-c26971dc8ced> (Raj 2018)</a>.
+These images were converted to Grayscale: the suit did not matter and therefore color was irrelevant when categorizing.
+Since 20 images for each category is to small of a dataset for training, the dataset was expanded using a list of data augmentation techniques based off this Medium Post <a href=https://medium.com/nanonets/how-to-use-deep-learning-when-you-have-limited-data-part-2-data-augmentation-c26971dc8ced> (Raj 2018)</a>.

 <figure>  <figcaption>Original Image</figcaption>
 <img src="https://github.com/GlennPatrickMurphy/BlackjackRobot/blob/master/media/images/1.png" Title="Original Image"></img>